xiongye77/eks-demo/README.md

 The third one will be deployed when sync Argo CD repo and will demonstrate CI/CD pipeline/Gitops pipeline.

 2 I added additional RDS access to the pod main.py with RDS access information stored in AWS SSM.
-Also added EFS to pod to simulate stateful workload
+Also added EFS to pod to simulate stateful workload. login to one pod and write to /data file which can be checked from another pod.

 ![image](https://user-images.githubusercontent.com/36766101/207304429-f80df0ac-5139-407a-a56a-85f5a16a9a5f.png)

 ![image](https://user-images.githubusercontent.com/36766101/207304641-085b45df-e097-43b2-af67-cdade39aa069.png)